Last Updated on August 20, 2020 by queenie mak

 What to eat in Tokyo

 Dining solo is very common in Japan.
-Just because you are travelling by yourself, it doesn’t mean you should miss out on eating some of the best local food in Japan!
+Just because you are travelling by yourself, it doesn’t mean you should miss out on eating some of the best ramen and sushi in Tokyo!

 If this is your first time in Tokyo, try some of typical Japanese food while you are in Tokyo.